 In San Miguel itself, there’s BOSCO Gelato, just near La Parroquia.
 This little ice cream shop might not have the same kind of weird and wonderful flavours but its homemade ice cream is delicious.

-We didn’t go on a bike tour when we visited San Miguel as our kids were too young but if you’re visiting with teens then the bicycle tours run by Bici Burro would be a great way to see the surrounding countryside.
-This family-run outfit gets fantastic feedback from visitors.
-They offer a number of tours and have 27 aluminium speed mountain bikes in small, medium, large and extra large sizes, as well as all the safety gear.
+We didn’t go on a bike tour when we visited San Miguel as our kids were too young but if you’re visiting with teens then the bicycle tours run by Bici-Burro come highly recommended.
+This family-run company offer a wide range of tours that are ideal for exploring the surrounding countryside and get fantastic feedback from visitors.
+Tours include the use of aluminium speed mountain bikes that they have in small, medium, large and extra large sizes, as well as all the safety gear.

-Where to Stay in San Miguel de Allende with Kids
+Where to stay in San Miguel de Allende

-If you want to splash out then the Rosewood is amazing.
+If you want to splash out then the Rosewood Hotel is amazing.
 Even if you don’t stay there, it’s worth visiting for a drink on the rooftop to watch the sun set over this pretty town.
-Other hotels that come recommended for families include the centrally located Belmond Casa de Sierra Nevada, the charming Hacienda El Santuario and Casa Misha, which families rave about.

 - Pushchairs and strollers cobblestone streets are no match for San Miguel’s cobblestone streets, if travelling with young kids then bring a baby carrier, backpacker or sling.